rafaelcanalesduron/semi-website/knowledge-base/technology/running-weaviate.md

 ```

 <section class="help">
-You can find a simple example [here](https://github.com/creativesoftwarefdn/weaviate/tree/master/test/schema) or a more complex example [here](https://github.com/creativesoftwarefdn/weaviate-semantic-schemas).
+You can find a simple example <a href="https://github.com/creativesoftwarefdn/weaviate/tree/master/test/schema">here</a> or a more complex example <a href="https://github.com/creativesoftwarefdn/weaviate-semantic-schemas">here</a>.
 </section>

 ## Run Weaviate